Josh Okogie

-Joshua Aloiye Okogie (/əˈkoʊgi/ ə-KOH-ghee; born 1 September 1998) is a Nigerian-American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+Joshua Aloiye Okogie (/əˈkoʊgi/ ə-KOH-ghee; born 1 September 1998) is a Nigerian-American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
 He played college basketball for the Georgia Tech Yellow Jackets, and was selected 20th overall in the 2018 NBA draft by the Minnesota Timberwolves, where he spent his first four seasons before signing with the Phoenix Suns in 2022.
 He also represents the Nigeria national team.

 Early life

 Okogie immigrated with his family to the United States when he was three years old.
 The family settled in Snellville, Georgia, where Okogie started playing basketball for Shiloh High School.